-There are typically three schools of thought in your transition to raw food.
+There are typically three schools of thought in your transition to raw dog food.
 Make the transition today and leave behind your canned dog food, dry dog food, kibble or processed pet food.
-For better nutrition, transition to raw food from kibble.
+For better nutrition, transition to raw food from canned dog food or kibble.
 We believe that each dog is different and unique in transitioning dog food.
 Consequently, there are a few ways to transition.

 Dogs with digestive disorders or sensitive stomachs may benefit from digestive enzymes, prebiotics, or probiotics.
 Consult your veterinarian concerning the diet change.